Is the GMAT Official Guide Enough?

 The Information the Official Guide Provides Is Limited

 The information on GMAT concepts provided by the Official Guide is pretty limited.
 Similarly, the discussion of GMAT strategies in the Official Guide is limited.
 So, you won’t get all the knowledge you need for mastering the GMAT from the Official Guide.
-Also, while there are around 2,000 questions in the four guides, those questions don’t involve every concept the questions on the GMAT may involve.
+Also, while there are around 2,000 questions in the 4 guides, those questions don’t involve every concept that GMAT questions may test.

 Meanwhile, the explanations for the questions in the Official Guide aren’t very good.
 Also, many of them involve answering questions in ways that basically nobody taking the GMAT would ever use.